alireza13742010/Activity-Recognition/README.md

 2. ResNet152
 3. DenseNet169
 4. EfficientNetV2S
 Based on the evaluated results the base backbone model for feature extraction is EfficientNetV2S.

+The detection classes are: calling, clapping, cycling, dancing, drinking, eating,
+                           fighting, hugging, laughing, listening_to_music, running,
+                           sitting, sleeping, texting, and using_laptop.